ASSC Early Career Researcher Grant Scheme Guidelines

 - Provide experience in preparing a grant application for peer review.

 Funding will follow institutional rules of internal funding.
 Funds can be spent on personnel (including applicant’s salary), laboratory consumables and external providers when appropriate.
 All expenses have to be related to the project.
-This funding cannot attract institutional overheads and cannot be used for travel, information technology or other routine laboratory equipment usually provided by the research group or the institution.
-Funding for successful applicants will commence July 2022 and end 30 June 2023.
+This funding cannot attract institutional overheads and cannot be used for travel, or other routine laboratory equipment usually provided by the research group or the institution (e.g., information technology).
+Funding for successful applicants will commence in August 2023 and end 30 June 2024.

 Successful applicant must:

-- Be staff (<10 years of receiving MD or PhD) or student of UQ or QIMR Berghofer (MPhil or PhD, after confirmation of candidature);
+- Be staff on payroll (<10 years of receiving MD or PhD);

-- Track record: include all publications (highlight top 5 and why they have been selected), all grants, mentoring, presentations, contribution to discipline (30%)
+- Track record: include 10 best publications, all grants, mentoring, presentations, contribution to discipline (20%)

 The recipient will present at an ASSC Scientific Meeting, held annually.